-At first I was worried about the fact I kept bruising after each pole session because I hated the way it made my legs look in shorts or skirts, and obviously didn’t want anyone to think I had been beaten, but then I learned to embrace my pole bruises (or pole kisses as I now call them), and I actually get excited when I see a new bruise!
-Weird – I know, but if you’re a poler you’ll understand.
+At first, I was worried about the fact I kept bruising after each pole session because I hated the way it made my legs look in shorts or skirts, and obviously didn’t want anyone to think I had been beaten up…but then I learned to embrace my pole bruises (or pole kisses as I now call them), and I actually get excited when I see a new bruise!
+Weird – I know, but if you’re a pole dancer you’ll understand.
 There’s a huge feeling of accomplishment when you’ve mastered a new move and have an awesome new bruise to remind you of it!

 2. Friction burns become a regular feature on your body